caplena/caplena-python/docs/source/creating-projects.rst

 .. code-block:: python

-  columns = [
-    {
+  from caplena.models.projects import (
+      NonTTAColumnDefinition,
+      NonTTAColumnType,
+      TTAColumnDefinition,
+      TTAColumnType,
+   )

+  columns=[
+      NonTTAColumnDefinition(
-        "name": "Survey Response ID", # name is what is shown in the User Interface "ref": "id", # ref is a unique identifier for the column in the project "type": "numerical"
+          ref="id",  # ref is a unique identifier for the column in the project name="Survey Response ID", # name is what is shown in the User Interface type=NonTTAColumnType.numerical,
-    },
-    {
+      ),
+      TTAColumnDefinition(
+          ref="nps_why",
-        "name": "Why did you give this rating?", "ref": "nps_why",
+          name="Why did you give this rating?",
-        "type": "text_to_analyze",
+          type=TTAColumnType.text_to_analyze,
-        "description": "Please explain the rating in a few sentences."
+          description="Please explain the rating in a few sentences.", topics=[],
-    }
+      ),
   ]

 Now we're ready to create the project:

 .. code-block:: python

+  from caplena.models.projects import ProjectLanguage, ProjectSettings

+  project_settings = ProjectSettings(
+      name="NPS Study",
+      language=ProjectLanguage.EN,
+      columns=columns,
+      tags=["NPS"],
+  ).model_dump(exclude_none=True)

-  new_project = client.projects.create(name="NPS Study", language='en', columns=columns, tags=["NPS"])
+  new_project = client.projects.create(**project_settings)

 Optionally, we can pass :code:`translation_engine=google_translate` to translate rows automatically using Google Translate.